Mahdi-Nozari/mahdi-nozari.github.io/_tabs/Biography.md

   Mechanical design and development of fluid flow measurement devices.

 - **Research Assistant** | *Iran University of Science and Technology* (Sep 2019 - Oct 2022)
   Design and fabrication of mechanical and mechatronic biomedical devices

 ---
+## Awards and Honors

+- **Best BSc Thesis of 2021** by the Iranian Society of Mechanical Engineers (ISME)
+- **Finalist of the Best Paper Award** at ICROM 2024
+- **Among the 10% top Students** during MSc studies at the University of Tehran

+---

 ## 🛠️ Skills